FAQs

 - I am an author.
 My publisher has told me my book has been subcontracted to The Running Head, and would like to know how you will be working with me.

-- I am the commissioning editor in a book publishing company.
-How can I benefit from working with you?
+- I am the commissioning editor at a book publisher.
+What do I get from working with you?

 - How do you charge?